 A detailed account of our methodology is included in Information and Democracy.
 (Although we rescale our measures here, a process which we describe below.)
+Analyses including in Information and Democracy can be replicated using data archived at the Harvard Dataverse.
 Several of our methods are also outlined in project papers “Tracking the Coverage of Policy in Mass Media” and “Dictionaries, Supervised Learning, and Media Coverage of Public Policy.”
 Note that we test machine learning algorithms as a means of capturing our “media policy signal,” but we rely here on a hierarchical dictionary approach.
 For comparisons of the two approaches, see the above references.

 Below, we provide some descriptions of our Data and Measures.